codeekage/eyowo-sdk-csharp/README.md

 First, complete the [signup](https://eyowo.gitbook.io/eyowo-developer-apis/getting-started/user-account-and-developer-mode) follow here and head back to start building your custom make fintech application.

-Note: This SDK is functionality governed by the Federal Republic of Nigeria, do not be consume this SDK if you're not in Nigeria.
+> Note: This SDK's functionality is governed and regulated by Centeral Bank of Nigeria, under the laws of the Federal Republic of Nigeria.
+Please, do not be consume this SDK if you're not in Nigeria.

 ### Base URLs